 Flavio Martins happens to be included among the Huffington Post top 100 customer service professionals and runs a blog exactly on this subject.
 Win The Customer has a lot of his own insights, paired with regular guest posts from customer support specialists.
 If you’re looking for a regularly updated source of knowledge, you should definitely check it out.

 Not to brag about it, but LiveAgents owns an insightful blog, and a knowledge base called LiveAgent Academy on top of that.
-It has it all – answers for basic questions about customer service, as well as definitions and guides to more advanced concepts and tactics.
+It has it all – answers to basic questions about customer service, as well as definitions and guides to more advanced concepts and tactics.
+Learn everything from customer portal software management to omnichannel support with the LiveAgent Academy.

 ClientSuccess is another source that’s worth mentioning, especially since it regularly publishes engaging articles about how customer success leaders are implementing changes, solving real challenges and truly caring about their customers once they’re at it.
 If you’re looking for some inspiration, it doesn’t get better than that.